Hey look! It’s an actual blog post! Not a group hike, or a reposting of published work!

 “You have two options: put your armrest down or be escorted off of this plane,” he said.

 I can still feel the way my head involuntarily whipped back.
 I opened my mouth, not knowing what to say other then, “why are you speaking to me this way?”
 I felt like I’d been slapped by a stranger in public.
 I put the arm down and tried to get my thoughts together.
 In a feminized, mocking tone, he then said, “I sincerely apologize.
 Thank you so much.”
 And walked away.
-I wasn’t going to accept this and stay quiet.
+I wasn’t going to accept this.
 Because he was just a few feet from me in the back of the plane, I said, “why are you treating me like this?
 I decided to be vulnerable and advocate for myself by asking if I could keep the armrest up.”
-In my head, I was saying “be a bad bitch, be a bad bitch,” to try to keep myself together and insist on respect, but a few tears began to escape my eyes and my voice got louder.
+In my head, I was saying, “be a bad bitch, be a bad bitch,” to try to keep myself together and insist on fair treatment, but a few tears began to escape my eyes and my voice got louder.
 I wasn’t yelling, I was just overwhelmed and frustrated.
 At this point, a few men around me were telling me to shut up and put the armrest down.
 I already had, but surprise, they didn’t actually know what was happening and decided to give their opinions anyway.

 As I said, I’ve worked customer service.
 I know that petty power struggle that can happen with an entitled customer.
 This was not that.
 My willingness to say how I felt and ask for something I needed flagged me as a problem customer.
 It was not expected that I would say anything about my existence as a fat person.
 Fat people are supposed to act like their bodies are a secret that can somehow be kept from others.
 We are supposed to make ourselves as small as possible as we move through places designed to exclude us.
 We are expected to apologize for the “extra” space we take up.
 We are supposed to quietly endure.
 After all, we are the ones in the wrong for existing outside of societal expectations.
 To advocate for myself was a threat and it was treated as such.

 Respectability politics and toxic politeness are hazardous to our health.
 They shift responsibility away from perpetrators.
 It’s victim-blaming.
-Staying quiet is a false sense of security.
-It erodes you from the inside.
+Staying quiet is a false sense of security and it erodes you from the inside.
 Complaining on social media won’t mitigate the pain forever, though it does help.
 You’ll eventually snap, or worse, go through life feeling unsatisfied and internalizing oppression and abuse and potentially acting it out on others around you.
 People in dominant positions: white people > people of color, cis people > trans and non-binary people, able-bodied folks > disabled people, heterosexuals > queers, thin people > fat people, etc. don’t want the “negativity” of our lived experiences interrupting their experiences.

 The flight attendant harassing me, the man, told the first woman I spoke to to call security.
 She picked up the phone and for whatever reason put it back down.
 At this point, whatever composure I had was gone.
 I know I said some things about being a human being deserving of respect, but it was all a blur of emotion.